wnk4242/meta-analysis-of-proportion/README.md

 I have published a detailed, peer-reviewed tutorial demonstrating the complete process for conducting a meta-analysis of proportions using R. This article has been cited over 200 times, reflecting its utility and impact within the research community.

 - 📖 **Peer-reviewed Tutorial:** [View the article](https://jbds.isdsa.org/jbds/article/view/60)
 - 💻 **R Code:** This repository provides the complete R code used in the tutorial.
+To get started, read the ReadMeFirst.txt file first.
 - ▶️ **Video Companion:** To facilitate learning, I have also produced a step-by-step video guide available on [YouTube](https://www.youtube.com/watch?v=2wbXTFvaRnM).